pmcteixeira/book-notes/books/java-concurrency-in-practice/java-concurrency-in-practice.markdown

 }
 ```

-UnsafeCountingFactorizer is not thread-safe, even though it would work just fine in a single-threaded environment.
-Just like UnsafeSequence on page 6, it is susceptible to lost updates.
-While the increment operation, ++count, may look like a single action because of its compact syntax, it is not atomic, which means that it does not execute as a single, indivisible operation.
+`UnsafeCountingFactorizer` is not thread-safe, even though it would work just fine in a single-threaded environment.
+Just like `UnsafeSequence`, it is susceptible to lost updates.
+While the increment operation, `++count`, may look like a single action because of its compact syntax, it is not atomic, which means that it does not execute as a single, indivisible operation.
 Instead, it is a shorthand for a sequence of three discrete operations: fetch the current value, add one to it, and write the new value back.
-This is an example of a read-modify-write operation, in which the resulting state is derived from the previous state.
+This is an example of a **read-modify-write** operation, in which the resulting state is derived from the previous state.

 The possibility of incorrect results in the presence of unlucky timing is so important in concurrent programming that it has a name: **_a race condition_**.